Sets, types and type checking

 An and / &

 type represents a intersection of two types.
-This is equivalent to saying that entries of this type satisfy properties of both the LHS and RHS.
+This is equivalent to saying that members of this type satisfy properties of both the LHS and RHS.
 For example we can define a rainforest as having a continuous tree canopy and high humidity.
 For an item to be considered to a rainforest it must both satisfies the properties of having a continuous tree canopy AND having high humidity.
 If either of this conditions is unmet then it cannot be considered under this type.

 type RainForest = ContinousTreeCanopy & HighHumidity.